npm package discovery and stats viewer.

 Compares two objects / arrays and returns the differences as an object where keys are paths to values that differ and the values are objects describing the difference, including the values and types.

 It is important to understand that this function detects differences between field values, not differences between object structures.
-For instance if a field in obj1 contains undefined and obj2 does not contain that field at all, it's value in obj2 will also be undefined so there would be no difference detected.
+For instance if a field in obj1 contains undefined and obj2 does not contain that field at all, it's value in obj2 will also technically be equal to undefined so there would be no difference detected.

 const {diffValues} = require("@irrelon/path");